Ivilili/job-listings/README.md

 # Job Listings App

-This project was done with SASS, ReactJS AND bootstrapped with CRA.
+This project was done with SASS, ReactJS and bootstrapped with CRA.

 Live version: [Job Listings App](https://listingjobs.netlify.app/)